strapi/nextjs-corporate-starter/README.md

   }
 }
 ```
-Go to the root folder and install the package, `yarn install`
+Go to the root folder and install the package, `yarn`
 You can start both apps by running `yarn dev`.

 ## Conclusion